matthiasGmayer/structural-independence-typst/no_residual/main.typ

 where these ideas are given a formal form.
 Once we start developing the general theory, conditioning on sets is no longer possible.
 We need to choose $J_z$ over all $z$ almost surely simultaneously.
 To do this we introduce random index sets and random families in @sec:random_index_sets.
+In @sec:infinite_independence, we examine the space of infinite product probability distributions $distributionstimes$.
 With these tools in hand, we can give a precursory statement of the fundamental theorem of structural independence at the start of @sec:construction.
 The fundamental theorem characterizes all independencies that are implied by an independent family through $Z$ dependent random index sets.
 We continue to construct these random index sets, called (conditional) history of $X$ given $Z$ and written $history(X|Z) : Omega -> powerset(I)$.
-In @sec:fundamental_theorem, we examine the properties of the history and introduce the random index set of irrelevance to prove the fundamental theorem of structural independence. in @sec:properties, we study properties of the history and structural independence and show that the history is determined uniquely by some desiderata.
+In @sec:fundamental_theorem, we examine we introduce the random index set of irrelevance to prove the fundamental theorem of structural independence. in @sec:properties, we study properties of the history and structural independence and show that the history is determined uniquely by some desiderata.
+In @sec:counterexample, we introduce a counterexample that proves that disintegration is not characterized by rectangular atoms in non-finite case.
+In @sec:further_work, we discuss directions for further research.

 = Background <background>
 This section is intended to disambiguate notation.